Gujarat: Cuisine

 Gujarati food is primarily vegetarian.
 The typical Gujarati thali consists of rotli or bhakhari or thepala or rotlo, dal or kadhi, khichdi, Bhat and shak.
 Athanu (Indian pickle) and chhundo are used as condiments.
 The four major regions of Gujarat all bring their own styles to Gujarati food.
 Many Gujarati dishes are distinctively sweet, salty, and spicy at the same time.
-In the Saurashtra region, chhash (buttermilk) is believed to be a must-have in their daily food.
+In the Saurashtra region & Kutch region chhash (buttermilk) is believed to be a must-have in their daily food.

 Cinema

 The Gujarati film industry dates back to 1932, when the first Gujarati film, Narsinh Mehta, was released.
 After flourishing through the 1960s to 1980s, the industry saw a decline.
 The industry is revived in recent times.
 The film industry has produced more than one thousand films since its inception.
 The Government of Gujarat announced a 100% entertainment tax exemption for Gujarati films in 2005 and a policy of incentives in 2016.